JennToo/altgo-us/content/pages/support-groups.md

 [<img alt="Click here to join the server" src="/theme/images/discord.png" width="250" height="85">](https://discord.gg/3a9uxjwvbd)

+# ALTRAC - Political Action Group

+The Alabama Trans Rights Action Coalition is an entirely volunteer-run organization founded in Alabama.
+Its mission is to build a better future for queer and transgender people in Alabama by creating resources and tools to help people be engaged politically and to effectively connect with their legislators.

+[For more information, refer to the official ALTRAC website][ALTRAC]

 # Regional Groups

  - North Alabama: [Huntsville / Madison / Decatur / Athens area][1]